 You will be asked to start with a modified diet.
 Depending on the details of your surgery, your doctor may recommend just liquids at first or soft solids.
 You will be given a schedule to work back toward your normal diet.

-You will be able to notice cosmetic change immediately.
+You will be able to notice cosmetic change right away.
 Your jaw will need to heal before you can do normal movements.
 As a result, it may take some time to feel the improvements in bite or jaw movement.
-Your bone should heal in about 6 weeks.
-It will take about 9-12 months before the jaw heals completely.

 When you return home, take these steps: